sdruby/sdruby/README.markdown

 ### Project List ###

-The list of projects shows off all Github projects created by SD Ruby members.
+The list of projects shows all Github projects created by SD Ruby members.

 ### Contributors ###